emfcamp/Website/templates/about/travel.md

 from Paddington, you will need to be in the front three coaches to get off the train.

 We will be providing a free shuttle bus service between Ledbury station and the EMF site.
-Timetables ane further information can be found on the [shuttle bus page](https://bus.emf.camp/about/).
+Timetables and further information can be found on the [shuttle bus page](https://bus.emf.camp/about/).

 **Note:** There is engineering work on the Sunday of EMF (June 2nd) which means the line between Ledbury and Worcester is closed, with a rail replacement bus service.
 We are planning to run our